-All of the mobile apps that Big Fish Digital creates include a custom designed user-interface, splash screen and icon.
+All of the mobile apps that we create include a custom designed user-interface and app icon.
 The design is unique to your app, and we create it in collaboration with your team, to ensure it meets your corporate branding standards.

 We do not place our name, logo or copyright on your mobile app.